iov-mexit/sck-plattform/VERCEL_GITHUB_SETUP.md

 ---

-**Once you add the GitHub secrets, every push to main will automatically deploy to Vercel!** 🚀
+**🎯 READY TO TEST: Push any change to main and watch the automatic deployment!** 🚀